 Setting quantity limits is subjective, and I can’t tell you how many items you should keep in each category, but ask yourself these questions:

 - Is the original item something you use regularly?
-You probably need less toilet paper rolls than metal mint tins because it will be easier to collect the ones you need if you think of a use for them.
+You probably need fewer toilet paper rolls than metal mint tins because collecting the ones you need will be easier if you think of a use for them.